Secondary Transfer Testing in Buckinghamshire

 Children seeking a Year 7 place in a Buckinghamshire grammar school sit the Buckinghamshire Secondary Transfer Test (STT) in early September at the start of Year 6.
 The test is commissioned by the The Buckinghamshire Grammar Schools (TBGS) acting on behalf of the 13 Buckinghamshire grammar schools and is produced by GL Assessment.

 The Secondary Transfer Test comprises two test papers that are each approximately 60 minutes in length including an introduction and practice examples.
 Both papers are taken on the same day with a short gap in between.
-The first paper assesses verbal skills.
-The second paper assesses mathematical and non-verbal skills.
+One paper assesses verbal skills.
+The other paper assesses mathematical and non-verbal skills.
 Children need to achieve a standardised score of 121 or above in order to automatically qualify for consideration for entry to a Buckinghamshire grammar school.
 Grammar school places are then offered according to the individual school’s admissions policy.

 Familiarisation and practice